Official Import Rules

 Quarantine Information

 No quarantine if documentation is complete.
-Cats with incomplete documents may be held for up to 10 days for testing.
+Cats with missing or incomplete documentation may be held for an extended quarantine period of around 10 days for testing.
+This extended period is not a standard requirement — it is the consequence of arriving without the required paperwork.

 City & Housing Tips